West_Lake

 Baochu Pagoda (保俶塔), built in 963, stands on Precious Stone Hill.
 Unlike the more elaborate Leifeng Pagoda, Baochu is a slender, simple structure believed to have been built to pray for the safe return of a local official.[4]

-Three Islets
+Three islets

 There are three artificial islets on the West: Lesser Yingzhou Islet, Mid-lake Pavilion, and Ruangong Islet.
 Each was constructed during the Ming and Qing dynasties by dredging lake sediment.